Open Source Happy Hour

 And we can actually go out and do it.

-And so maybe there's some social good, it's public benefit, and so on.
+And so maybe there's some social good, this public benefit and so on.

-And when we started to focus on focuses on 501c3, which is different from like, the Linux Foundation is a 501c6.
+Um, and when we started to focus on focuses of 501C3, which is different from like the Linux financials of 501C6.

-So c6, so yeah, IRS tax code, whoo, need some need some more alcohol to talk about that.
+Ooh, need some, need some more alcohol to talk about that.
+I am the treasurer.

-So often, you'll have trade groups that can come together to pull money to put in to build a common pool of resources under a charity status, but as a trade group, and then then they can do a certain activities such as like sell, sell things on top of it, self services and things like that.
+So often you'll have trade groups that can come together to pull money, to put in, uh, to build a common pool of resources under a charity status, but as a trade group, and then, then they can do a certain activities such as like, uh, sell, sell things on top of it, um, self services and things like that.

-Whereas except in their money can come from all private institutions.
+Um, whereas except their money can come from all private institutions.

 We're a public institution, which means that anything that's not relevant to our mission has to be declared differently and all that sort of stuff.